 Social media platforms of this ilk are most useful to you as pointers, hooks, and announcements that point to content that live elsewhere.
 But it is not to be a home where moth and dust destroy.

-Intentional or not, I would label it obfuscation by pleonasm.
+Whether or not such design is intentional, I would label it obfuscation by pleonasm.

-When trying to discern right or wrong, fact or error, you are filibustered through an excess of impeccable grammer and midwit witticism to foggy your lens.
+When trying to discern right or wrong, fact or error, you are filibustered through an excess of impeccable grammar and midwit witticism to fog the lens of your discernment.
+Is the AI hallucinating?
+It is often hard to say.

 We have finite time.
 Finite brainpower.
 Finite attention.